Trigger warning: This post deals with topics including sexual harassment and sexual violence.

 "We are not really in touch," she shared.

-Lisa has kept an air of mystery around her book, but she was sure to drop enough breadcrumbs to raise one's eyebrows when she announced the news.
+Lisa has kept an air of mystery around her book, but she was sure to drop enough breadcrumbs to pique everyone's interest ahead of the release today.

 She shared the cover of her book on her Instagram, and in her caption, she included a lengthy message that summarises what fans can expect.